1noro/fastmind/README.md

 - Show results table after each level and be able to compare with others.
 - Add teleports.
 - Add original music.
-- Put the most efficient and understandable code.
+- Modify the code in order to get the most efficient way.

 ## Credits